 But also: Don’t listen to anyone.
 That is, do not take any one critic’s words to heart—positive or negative.
 All mediocre work is praised.
 If everyone likes what you wrote, all this means is that you have written something innocuous.
 All great work is threatening to middling minds, and even to some great ones.
 If your work disturbs someone you admire, you’re onto something.

 “Mediocrity knows nothing higher than itself, but talent instantly recognizes genius.” ~ Sir Arthur Conan Doyle

 Non-fiction is no different whatsoever than fiction in these ways.
 The field of non-fiction suffers from writers and editors deeming it a programmatic endeavor, and this results in a huge number of utterly soul-less non-fiction titles on the market—many of them written by “subject matter experts” who want to have “a book out” to further a consulting career.
 Authors of this kind of book usually think the work needs to be stuffy and “professional” the way their website needs to be blue and white and talk about “business solutions.”

 I have edited and published several books by experts that are by those standards extremely unprofessional—full of narrative, whimsy, irreverence, conviction and controversy.
 People tell me they enjoy reading those books.
 What writers of cookie-cutter non-fiction books do not realize is that writing with heart and personality is also easier than writing stiffly, to a plan.
 If you doubt me, try it.

-Hillary Louise Johnson is the author of the novel, Physical Culture, and co-author with Chris Sims of the technical bestsellers The Elements of Scrum and Scrum: A Brief and Agile Introduction.
-She is the founder of Dymaxicon, which recently published Tobias Mayer’s The People’s Scrum and Gabrielle Chavela’s novel, Part of Your World.
+Hillary Louise Johnson is the author of the novel Physical Culture, and co-author with Chris Sims of the technical bestsellers The Elements of Scrum and Scrum: A Brief and Agile Introduction.
+She is the founder of Dymaxicon, which publishes Tobias Mayer’s The People’s Scrum.